 In the mid noughties Simon had started to take an interest in the film industry, inspired by friendships forged during his time in LA.
 He produced his first feature film in 2008, the Kenneth Branagh directed ‘Sleuth’, which was to become the last screenplay by Harold Pinter and starred Michael Caine & Jude Law.
 But it wasn't until 2016 that Simon really embraced the film world, when the Gallagher brothers approached him to tell the story of Oasis.
 As lead producer, he brought together the team to create the award winning feature ‘Supersonic’, a documentary of huge commercial and critical success.

-Most recently Simon is a co-producer on Universal Pictures’ feature ‘Last Christmas’, directed by Paul Feig and written by Emma Thompson.
+Most recently Simon was a co-producer on Universal Pictures’ feature ‘Last Christmas’, directed by Paul Feig and written by Emma Thompson.

 Simon currently has ‘The Man Who’ - a feature drama telling the story of Beatles’ manager Brian Epstein - in the closing stages of development.
 Also on the slate with producer Damian Jones is ‘The Ballad of Joe Public’ - a feature drama/love story based on Clash frontman’s Joe Strummer and his disappearance in Paris in 1982 - a project developed by Film 4.
-In the early stages of development are Sinatra / London a feature length documentary for Frank Sinatra Enterprises, and an archive based documentary chronicalling the phenomenal success of Wham!.
+In the early stages of development are Sinatra / London a feature length documentary for Frank Sinatra Enterprises.